bfontaine/term2048/README.rst

     make check

-Note: while ``term2048`` should work on Windows, tests are meant to run on UNIX-like OSes and ``term2048.keypress``-related tests could fail if run on Windows.
+Note: while ``term2048`` should work on Windows, tests are meant to run on UNIX-like OSes and ``term2048.keypress``-related tests may fail on Windows.

 Contributions
 -------------